Reduced fees and returners

 If a student is receiving a tuition fee scholarship or bursary the SAP account details must be provided.

-More information about completing a Form 21 can be found our page Tuition Fee Scholarships and awards.
+More information about completing an FA1 form can be found our page Tuition Fee Scholarships and awards.

 A Form R is used to reduce the tuition fee charged.
 When a fee is reduced using a Form R financial support, HESA data and funding to Schools will be affected.
 Fee reductions cannot be reversed.